kevindomm/kevindomm.github.io/_posts/2016-04-14-Election Something.markdown

 ---
 **Purpose**

 The web application's main purpose is to basically rate a candidate based on Twitter feeds about them.
 The application uses a the Tone Analyzer service provided by IBM to get the emotion state of each feed.
-This app would be extremely useful for survey makers and campaign managers. ..
+This app would be extremely useful for survey makers to help them create a more accurate sentiment of the people.
+With this application they will not have to interview hundreds of people but instead gather data via the internet.
+Further more, Twitter Meter can also help campaign managers in assessing how people feel about their campaign.

-**Deployement Instruction(?)**
+**Deployement Instruction**

+1.

 **End of Tutorial**